konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 conda: command not found
 ```

-The installation failed.
+something went wrong.
 Try copy and run the following command in the
-terminal:
+terminal

 ```
 $  echo 'export PATH="/home/'$USER'/anaconda3/bin:$PATH"' >> ~/.bashrc
 ```

+and open a new terminal after that.
+There run `conda --version ` again.

 ### Anaconda packages